tinybirdco/pubsub-website-events-poc/README.md

         'city': random.choice(cities),  # Add randomly picked city attribute
 ```

-#### Setting up your Pub/Sub feed:
+#### Generating webstore events

 * Create a Pub/Sub topic ID and have your project ID handy.
+These IDs are needed to configure the Python script and the URL it posts event data to.

+* Set up a Google Pub/Sub **push** subscription to write the encoded data to Tinybird using the Events API.

 * Use this [Python script](./data-generator/pubsub_json_generator.py) to create JSON `event` objects and publish them to Google Pub/Sub.